uktrade/data-workspace/docs/development.md

 ## Cloning source code

-To run Data Workspace locally, you must also have the Data Workspace source code, which is stored in the [Data Workspace GitHub repository](https://github.com/uktrade/data-workspace).
-The process of copying this code so it is available locally is known as cloning.
+To run the frontend of Data Workspace locally, you must have its source code.
+This is stored in the [data-workspace-frontend GitHub repository](https://github.com/uktrade/data-workspace-frontend), and the process of copying this code so it's available locally is known as cloning.

 1. If you don't already have a GitHub account, [create a GitHub account](https://github.com/signup).

 2. [Setup an SSH key and associate it with your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-3. [Create a new fork of the Data Workspace repository](https://github.com/uktrade/data-workspace/fork).
+3. [Create a new fork of the Data Workspace repository](https://github.com/uktrade/data-workspace-frontend/fork).
 Make a note of the owner you choose to fork to.
 This is usually your GitHub username.
 There is more documentation on forking at [GitHub's guide on contributing to projects](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

-    If you're a member if the [uktrade GitHub organisation](https://github.com/uktrade) you should skip this step and not fork.
+    > If you're a member if the [uktrade GitHub organisation](https://github.com/uktrade) you should skip this step and not fork.
 If you're not planning on contributing changes, you can also skip forking.

 4. Clone the repository by running the following command, replacing `owner` with the owner that you forked to in step 3.
 If you skipped forking, `owner` should be `uktrade`:

-    ```bash
+    ```shell
-    git clone git@github.com:owner/data-workspace.git
+    git clone git@github.com:owner/data-workspace-frontend.git
     ```

     This will create a new directory containing a copy of the Data Workspace source code, `data-workspace`.

 5. Change to the `data-workspace` directory:

-    ```bash
+    ```shell
     cd data-workspace
     ```